Esoteric Philosophy: part two

 Ammonius Saccas (175-242 A.D.)

 Ammonius was born to devout Christian parents but rejecting the exclusive narrowness of his parents religion and claiming that he was "god-taught", took a far more expanded view of philosophy than any one religion could offer.
 Ammonius was said to have been a charismatic teacher who wrote no books and, with the aid of his pupils, kept his teachings secret after the manner of the Pythagoreans.
 Accordingly, we have no direct evidence of his philosophical beliefs.
 He was a mysterious figure, who attempted to combine Platonism with Indian and Egyptian philosophy and theology.
 Ammonius is reputed to be the first philosopher to employ the word theosophia, meaning "divine wisdom."
 He is known mainly through the writings of his pupil, Plotinus, whom he taught for eleven years.
 Ammonius believed that knowledge consisted of three grades, ascending from mere opinion derived from sense perception, to science gained through dialectic, to illumination gained from direct spiritual intuition.
 This is essentially the same as Plato's three grades of knowledge outlined in the Republic.
-H. P. Blavatsky suggests that Ammonius' endorsement of solitary prayer or meditation to achieve enlightenment is found in Plato's belief that direct realization of the Form of the Good occurred when one remained "silent in the presence of the divine ones."
+H. P. Blavatsky suggests that Ammonius' endorsement of solitary prayer or meditation to achieve enlightenment is found in Plato's belief that direct realisation of the Form of the Good occurred when one remained "silent in the presence of the divine ones."

 Plotinus (205-270 A.D.)